The geometry of jamming algorithms in the random Lorentz gas

 If this VV is stable, then an IS has been reached and the dynamics stops.
 Otherwise, the trajectory flows in the greediest direction inside the VA cone, which necessarily lies along one of the VA edges (see Fig.~\ref{fig:Fig1}(a)).
-For $d=2$, because the VA cone contains only one such edge, VA-max follows it up the next VV.
-In $d>2$ at each VV the greediest VA edge is followed until another VV is found, and so on.
-(Algorithmic details are reported in Appendix \ref{app:VAA}.)
+For $d=2$, because the VA cone contains only one such edge, VA-max follows it up the next Voronoi vertex.
+In $d>2$ at each VV the greediest VA edge is followed until another VV is found, and so on (SI Appendix).
 Figure~\ref{fig:Fig3}(b) illustrates the VA-max algorithm among the graph of VA edges connecting VVs.
-All other paths are \textit{reluctant} versions.
-Among those, we also define the most reluctant VA-edge algorithm, VA-min, which selects the direction of least growth at each VV.
-(Note that this scheme is not the most reluctant algorithm of the overall VA class, for which an inf does not exist.)
-As expected \cite{parisi2003statistical}, more reluctant algorithms typically achieve larger packing fractions $\hat{\varphi}_\mathrm{IS}$, over a larger number of steps than VA-max (see Appendix \ref{app:VAB}).
-The graph of all possible VA-edge paths from the initial projection $\mathbf{x}_\mathrm{VV}$ to all final ISs presents two key features of rough landscapes: \textit{multifurcation} and \textit{coalescence}.
+All other paths are \textit{reluctant} VA-edge schemes.
+Among those, we also define the most reluctant VA-min, which selects the direction of least growth at each VV.
+(VA-min, however, is not the most reluctant algorithm of the overall VA class, for which an inf does not exist.)
+As expected for systems with complex landscapes \cite{parisi2003statistical}, more reluctant algorithms typically achieve larger packing fractions $\hat{\varphi}_\mathrm{IS}$, over a larger number of steps than VA-max (SI Appendix).
+The graph of all possible VA-edge paths from the initial projection $\mathbf{x}_\mathrm{VV}$ to all final ISs also presents two key features of rough landscapes: \textit{multifurcation} and \textit{coalescence}.
 The former is directly connected to the presence of multiple VA edges at each VV and its probability grows with $d$; the latter is the convergence of two trajectories that have previously bifurcated and its probability vanishes as $d$ increases.